Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### File Retriever<a name="fileRet" id="fileRet"></a>

-This implementation reads files from the disk using OpenCV for the videos. `fileLocation` must be a valid file at initialization.
+This implementation reads files from the disk using JavaCV/OpenCV for the videos. `fileLocation` must be a valid file at initialization.
 The initial image file can be replaced while the source is running, but the video cannot.
 For Queries, new files can be specified using the `fileLocation` and `fileExtension` options, and defaults to the initial file if `fileLocation` is not set.
 Queried videos can specify which frame of the video to access using the `targetFrame`